If you are found to have employed a worker illegally, you may be liable for a civil penalty. Each illegal worker will attract a penalty.

 Sponsor Licence Applications

-Whether you require advice on the correct company-related documentation to provide in support of a Sponsor Licence Application, assistance with drafting a compelling business case that will satisfy UKVI that you need a sponsor licence in order to fill a genuine role or guidance on running a compliant Resident Labour Market Test, our immigration barristers can manage the sponsor licence application process on your behalf.
+Whether you require advice on the correct company-related documentation to provide in support of a sponsor licence application or assistance with drafting a compelling business case that will satisfy UKVI that you need a sponsor licence in order to fill a genuine role, our immigration barristers can manage the sponsor licence application process on your behalf.

 Sponsor Licence Renewals